stephaneghozzi/SPA.Algorithm.Demo/README.md

 scoring algorithms to generate a ranked list of surveillance approaches.
 This is illustrated in an interactive web application.

+See [inst/about.md](inst/about.md) for a detailed description of the application and the computations.

 ## Installation

 You can install the development version of SPA.Algorithm.Demo from